Betty Ong

-Betty Ann Ong (February 5, 1956 – September 11, 2001) was an American Airlines flight attendant who was on board American Airlines Flight 11, the first airplane hijacked during the September 11 attacks.
-Ong was the first person to alert authorities to the hijackings taking place that day.
+Betty Ann Ong (鄧月薇; February 5, 1956 – September 11, 2001) was an American Airlines flight attendant who was on board American Airlines Flight 11, the first airplane hijacked during the September 11 attacks.
+She was the first person to alert authorities to the hijackings taking place that day.

-Shortly after the hijacking, Ong notified the American Airlines ground crew of the hijacking, staying on the radiophone for 23 minutes to relay vital information that led to the closing of airspace by the FAA, a first in United States history.
-For this, the 9/11 Commission declared Ong a hero.
+Shortly after the hijacking, Ong notified the American Airlines ground crew and remained on the radiophone for 23 minutes, relaying information that led the FAA to close U.S. airspace for the first time in the nation's history.
+The 9/11 Commission described Ong as a hero for her actions.

 Life and career

 Betty Ann Ong was born on February 5, 1956, in San Francisco.
-She was of Kaiping descent, a branch of Sze Yup Cantonese, and had two sisters, Cathie and Gloria, and a brother named Harry.
+She was of Kaiping descent, part of the broader Sze Yup Cantonese community, and was the youngest of four children.
+She had two sisters, Cathie and Gloria, and a brother, Harry.
 She attended George Washington High School, graduating in 1974.
-Among her hobbies as an adult was collecting Beanie Babies.
+As an adult, she enjoyed collecting Beanie Babies.

-Betty was once approached for work in modeling, but her mother disapproved of that career choice, so instead Ong would work at her parents' beef jerky factory.
-According to an account related by her sister Cathie Ong-Herrera in New York Post, an armed robbery at the factory illustrated Ong's steady nerves in a crisis situation.
+Ong was once approached about modeling, but her mother disapproved of that career, so she worked instead at her parents' beef jerky factory.
+According to an account related by her sister Cathie Ong‑Herrera in the New York Post, an armed robbery at the factory illustrated Ong's steady nerves in a crisis.
 As Cathie described it, "Betty was out in front and had a gun held to her head.
 My mom said she never panicked.
-All she said was, 'Dad, we’re being robbed.'"
-The robbers were given the money they demanded and Cathie said of her sister, "She was never shook up."
+All she said was, 'Dad, we're being robbed.'"
+The robbers were given the money they demanded, and Cathie said of her sister, "She was never shook up."

-In the early 1980s, she joined Pacific Southwest Airlines and worked within the airline's baggage claim department.
-Afterwards, she worked as a ticket agent with Delta Air Lines.
+In the early 1980s, Ong joined Pacific Southwest Airlines and worked in the airline's baggage claim department.
+She later worked as a ticket agent with Delta Air Lines.
 In 1987, she became a flight attendant with American Airlines.

-In 1987, Betty was driving south on U.S. Highway 101 in San Francisco when she witnessed a car roll over twice after it was hit by a speeding pickup truck.
-Betty ran to the car and saw that its occupant was Jo Ellen Chew, a woman she met a month prior at a bowling alley, who later described the "courage, kindness, [and] compassion" exhibited by Ong, saying, "Most people would just pass by.
+In 1987, while driving south on U.S. Highway 101 in San Francisco, Ong witnessed a car roll over twice after being hit by a speeding pickup truck.
+She ran to the vehicle and found its occupant, Jo Ellen Chew, a woman she had met a month earlier at a bowling alley.
+Chew later described Ong's "courage, kindness, [and] compassion" exhibited by Ong, saying, "Most people would just pass by.
 But to stop and run up to me?
 A miracle!"

 Ong was engaged to Robert Landrum.
-At the time of her death, Ong lived in Andover, Massachusetts.
+At the time of her death, she lived in Andover, Massachusetts.